cs1060f25/WilliamHYZhang-hw4/README.md

 ]
 ```

-The repository includes `link.txt` which points to the deployed endpoint.
+The repository is deployed at https://william-hy-zhang-hw4.vercel.app/.

 ## Deployment